GSMA-CPAS/BWRP-common-adapter/server/test/scenarios/0003_data/kong_dataset_on_discrepancy_service/README.md

 This dataset can be executed only on development-setup using :

- - Last Calculation Service "main" or "always-discount-result" branches
+ - The last Calculation Service branch
- - Discrepancy Service "mongo" branch
+ - The last Discrepancy Service branch
  - Common-Adapter started with COMMON_ADAPTER_DISCREPANCY_SERVICE_URL env variable